openharmony/docs/en/application-dev/reference/apis/js-apis-cardEmulation.md

 ### on<sup>8+</sup>

-on(type: "hceCmd", callback: AsyncCallback<number[]>): void;
+on(type: "hceCmd", callback: AsyncCallback\<number[]>): void

 Registers a callback to receive APDUs from the peer card reader.
-This API is used only for declaration and cannot be used currently.
+The application needs to call this API in **onCreate** of the HCE page.

 **Required permissions**: ohos.permission.NFC_CARD_EMULATION